-During FY2022, Barrick undertook further self-assessment against the framework it has developed which brings together the requirements of the WGC's RGMPs and the ICMM's Performance Expectations.
-An external assurance site visit was also completed at North Mara (amongst others) during 2022, with additional external assure site visits planned on a priority and materiality basis for the coming years.
-Undertaking this process shows that we conform with the RGMPs+ and that there are no material non-conformances or partial non-conformances.
-Our full conformance matrix is available on pages 109 to 114 of Barrick's Sustainability Report 2022, however we were aligned on all principles and performance expectations relevant to modern slavery.
+An external assurance site visit was completed at Lumwana during 2023, with additional external assure site visits planned on a priority and materiality basis for the coming years.
+Undertaking this process shows that Barrick conforms with the RGMPs+ and that there are no material non-conformances or partial non-conformances.
+Barrick's full conformance matrix is available on pages 102 to 111 of Barrick's Sustainability Report 2023, however it was aligned on all principles and performance expectations relevant to modern slavery.